 The DockATot is fine for an infant who is awake and being supervised.
 The problem comes when parents use their DockATots for bed sharing or put the DockATot inside a baby’s crib or bassinet to create a cozy sleep environment.

 Want a realistic newborn sleep schedule?
 Download my free newborn sleep schedule to see what a day with your newborn might look like.
-Click here to grab it, it’ll be super helpful.
+Click here to grab it.
+It’ll be super helpful.

-Is the DockATot Safe for Sleeping?
+Is the DockATot Safe to Use?

 Additionally, there are plenty of times as a new parent when you’ll face tasks that are impossible to do one-handed or with a baby strapped to your body.